ZJU-Automated-Reasoning-Group/efmc/README.md

 - Houdini (NOT Stable)
 - Abductive Inference (NOT Stable)

-TBD: Download (or auto build) some verifiers for comparison
+TBD: Download (or auto build) some third-party verifiers for comparison

 ### 2.1 Template-Based (Constraint-Based) Approach